- Travel and Places»

 The Grand Cayman of the Cayman Islands was the last port.
 The Grand Cayman is known for its clean beaches and beautiful waters but also as the island in the Caribbean with the least amount of crime.
 Our last excursion, booked through Carnival Cruise, was to the Turtle Farm for some swimming and snorkeling with the wildlife there.
 They had an artificial fish bay that you could snorkel in, along with a separate shark cove; also open to those willing to brave the waters in their gear.
 The tour began with a visit to the turtle tanks that separated the tortoises by their different life stages.
 The hatchlings could be held, no larger than my palm, along with the larger turtles if you had the strength.
 Otherwise, you were able to reach into the open tanks and brush your fingers along their hard shells.
 Smaller tanks can accommodate the younger children who can sit or swim with some of the turtles while under supervision.

 The Turtle Farm had an air-conditioned lounge where you could break for a drink or snack and a giant swimming pool with a waterfall for a quick dip.
 There were small shops we perused right outside the turtle farm while waiting for our bus to head back to the ship.
 This place was by far the hardest to be pulled away from, though we were unsure if it was simply because it was our last day or because of the amazing time we had there.

-Our night on the boat was enjoyed to the fullest knowing tomorrow it was a full day at sea.
-We were able to enjoy a large dinner; followed by dancing at the main deck outdoor party and then a late night show at the comedy club.
-It was my first cruise, I'm a carnival member and already seeking out the next country-hopping trip to take next.
+That night on the boat was enjoyed to the fullest knowing tomorrow it was a full day at sea.
+We were able to enjoy a large dinner, followed by dancing at the main deck outdoor party and then a late night show at the comedy club.
+Now following my first cruise, I'm a carnival member and already seeking out the next country-hopping trip to take next.

 More in Travel & Places